erratx-zz/homework4_crudApp/README.md

+# Project description
-> Project description:  This web-application allows the user to add/remove/edit clients for a fictional fuel company, request/remove quotes for fuel delivery, and view the data stored for clients and quotes.
+This web-application allows the user to add/remove/edit clients for a fictional fuel company, request/remove quotes for fuel delivery, and view the data stored for clients and quotes.
 The packages used in this project are stored in "package-lock.json"

+# Prerequisites

+# Instructions
-> How-to-use: To use the app, in the command line navigate to the directory in which the file "app.js" lives and use the following command:
+To use the app, in the command line navigate to the directory in which the file "app.js" lives and use the following command:

-   | *\homework4_crudApp $ node app.js
+  node app.js

 Once input, the app will log if the database connection has been established and what port the server is running on.

-> Database information:
+# Database information:

-To configure WHERE the database for this project lives, in "app.js" the following code must be altered:
+To configure where the database for this project lives, in "app.js" the following code must be altered:
    |const db = mysql.createConnection ({
    |    host: 'localhost',